Alberto199810/Master-s-thesis-Moneyball-II/README.md

 |	5.250205	    | Saša Kalajdžić	      | €12.625.000	  | Striker       |
 |	6.221749	    | Sehrou Guirassy	     | €13.000.000	  | Striker       |
 |	3.847888	    | Karim Bellarabi	     | €5.750.000   	| Winger        |

+## Credits
+This repository is by Alberto Allegri (alberto.allegri@studbocconi.com) as part of the Master's Thesis in Data Science & Business Analytics at Boccony University, with the supervision of professor Carlo Ambrogio Favero.